20 Best Balance Training Exercises: Why 10 Seconds Matters

 The Importance of Balance: A Vital Link to Longevity

-Single Leg Stance Test
+Single Leg Stance Test (Balance Test)

-1. Stand on a flat surface without shoes.
+1. Stand barefoot on a flat surface.

-5. Repeat on the other leg.
+5. Repeat the test on the opposite leg.

-6. Record the duration for each leg.
+6. Record the time for each leg.

 18–3943 seconds9 seconds